Art in Sonoma County

 Arts Guild of Sonoma

-On view is work by 20 new and established Arts Guild members.
+Featuring work by new and established Arts Guild Members.

 140 E. Napa St., Sonoma